1) My story begins the year after the Flood,

 On gathering them up, Semiramis was bent

-As she filled her followers' minds with yet more distortions.
+As she filled her minions' minds with yet more distortions.

 She got pregnant and hatched forth a fake;